Click HERE to see the specifications for Opus 1

 (Watch Videos of Opus 1 Below)

-Consisting of two complete and independent 77-stop organs with identically equipped consoles (Chancel and Gallery),the organ spoke into the historic nave through 82 audio channels boasting more than 15,000 watts of amplifier power.
-Both consoles give the organist full control over both gallery and chancel organs, opening the door to elaborate duet possibilities.
-The stunningly beautiful and ornate carved wood chancel console was constructed to match the exquisite detail of the church's chancel furniture by Fratelli Ruffatti Organ Builders of Padua, Italy.
+Consisting of two complete and independent 77-stop organs with identically equipped consoles (Chancel and Gallery),the organ spoke into Trinity's nave through 82 audio channels and more than 15,000 watts of amplifier power.
+Each console gave the organist full control over both gallery and chancel organs, allowing for elaborate duet possibilities.
+The stunning, ornately-carved chancel console was constructed to match the exquisite detail of the church's chancel furniture by Fratelli Ruffatti Organ Builders of Padua, Italy.
 This console helped define the style and quality level found in all M&O consoles going forward.
-In so many ways, Trinity's instrument symbolized our experience during the development stages of our technology, and was thus dubbed the "Epiphany".
-In Trinity's beautiful Upjohn building, our designs and concepts, which had never been heard outside of our lab, were first tested and proven.
-Trinity's entrepreneurial spirit and the faith which they placed in us was largely responsible for the dramatic early success and acclaim of the Marshall & Ogletree organ.
-We will always be grateful to them.

-Since its dedication in September of 2003, M&O Opus 1 earned accolades from its toughest critics, was played by many of today's leading organ talents, and was even named "The Virtual Pipe Organ" by The New York Times.
-For several years, it enjoyed the distinction of being perhaps the only digital organ in the world recognized as a "pilgrimage" organ - guests from across the globe have come to New York specifically to hear it, and thousands worldwide regularly listen to it during worship and concerts on the web.
-Now, some of M&O's other Opuses have joined that rarefied group.
+Starting with its dedication in September 2003, M&O Opus 1 earned accolades from its toughest critics, was played by many of the world's leading organ talents, and was named "The Virtual Pipe Organ" by The New York Times.
+For several years, it enjoyed the distinction of being perhaps the only digital organ in the world recognized as a true "pilgrimage organ" - guests from across the globe traveled to New York specifically to hear it, and thousands worldwide regularly listened to it during worship and concerts on the web.

-In the summer of 2006, Trinity's organ made an unprecedented concert tour with stops in Cincinnati to provide music for the General Convention of the Episcopal Church, concerts with the Trinity Choir at the American Guild of Organists National Convention in Chicago, and a concert by Cameron Carpenter at Pace University.
-At the same time, organ music at Trinity's services and its summer organ recital series continued uninterrupted, using Trinity's gallery console, built by Klann Organ Supply.
+In the summer of 2006, one half of Opus 1 was uninstalled and went on an unprecedented tour, with stops in Cincinnati to provide music for the General Convention of the Episcopal Church, two concerts with the Trinity Choir under Dr. Burdick's direction at the American Guild of Organists National Convention in Chicago, and an organ concert by Cameron Carpenter held at Pace University before returning to Trinity.
+At the same time, organ music at Trinity's services - and even its summer organ recital series - continued uninterrupted, using Trinity's gallery console, which has now been relocated in NYC as our Opus 15.

-In February of 2018, it was announced that Trinity Church would commission two magnificent new pipe organs for the sanctuary built by Glatter-Götz of Germany and designed and voiced by Manuel Rosales of California at a cost of nearly $12M.
-The new instruments are scheduled to be installed in 2021, following a multi-year total sanctuary renovation.
+In February of 2018, it was announced that Trinity Church would commission two magnificent new pipe organs for the sanctuary built by Glatter-Götz of Germany and designed and voiced by Manuel Rosales of California at a cost of over $10M.
+The new instruments are scheduled to be completed in 2024, following a multi-year renovation of the sanctuary.
 The Marshall & Ogletree Opus 1 organs were removed and brought back to our shop to be carefully gone through and prepared for the next chapters of their lives in other settings.
 One of those transitions is now complete, as we welcome Opus 15 to our roster.
-A fellow New York City establishment, Church of the Blessed Sacrament, has purchased and installed Opus 1's gallery console and 56 channels of audio in their stunning and massive nave.
-The opulent Chancel console built by Fratelli Ruffatti has happily now been selected, with an announcement of its destination and installation forthcoming shortly!
+A fellow New York City establishment, Church of the Blessed Sacrament, has purchased and installed Opus 1's Gallery console and 56 channels of audio in their massive and gorgeous nave.
+The opulent Chancel console has happily now been selected, with an announcement of its destination and installation forthcoming imminently!

 Featured Video of Opus 1